atodorov/coverage-tools/README.rst

 the coverage data file are shown.
 The include list is evaluated first, then the exclude list is evaluated.

+* New options for **coverage-diff**

+  * -N - show line numbers
+  * -i - list of files to include in the report
+  * -e - list of files to exclude from the report

+The same limitations apply to all options.

 Version 0.0.2